dstackai/dstack/docs/use-cases.md

 If you want to reduce costs, you can explicitly tell `dstack` (via `.dstack/workflows.yaml`) to use spot instances.

-## Dev environments
+## Processing data

-If you want to quickly create a dev environment such as VS Code or JupyterLab with required resources (such as GPU or memory), you can specify the requirements (via `.dstack/workflows.yaml`) and run it via `dstack run`. `dstack` will automatically create a machine in your cloud account with required resources and provide you a link to open the dev environment.
+If your script processes large data, you can specify the amount of memory to use (via `.dstack/workflows.yaml`), and run it via `dstack run`. `dstack` will automatically create a machine in your cloud account with required resources and run your script.
-The dev environment will have your Git repo checked out and the required environment (Conda, CUDA, etc) configured.

-## Running apps

-If your script runs an application, you can tell `dstack` to expose the corresponding port (via `.dstack/workflows.yaml`), and run it via `dstack run`. `dstack` will automatically create a machine in your cloud account with required resources and deploy your application.
+If your script produces data, you can mark those folders as artifacts (via `.dstack/workflows.yaml`). `dstack` will automatically save them in your storage, so you can use them later (e.g. from other scripts).

+If you want to reduce costs, you can explicitly tell `dstack` (via `.dstack/workflows.yaml`) to use spot instances.

 ## Managing data